ShuguangSun/ess-view-data/README.md

 (require 'ess-view-data)
 ```

-Call `ess-view-data-print`, select a data.frame/tibble, and then a buffer will pop up with data listed/printed.
-Further verbs can be done, like filter, select/unselect, mutate, group/ungroup, count, unique, summarise, and etc. It can be reset any time.
+Call `ess-view-data-print`, select a object whichever can be convert to a tibble or data.table depending on the backend, and then a buffer will pop up with data listed/printed.
+Further verbs can be done, like filter, select/unselect, mutate, group/ungroup, count, unique, summarise, and etc. It can be reset (`ess-view-data-reset`) any time.

-To avoid mistaking break the orignial data, it will make a copy (e.g., as_tibble(dt)) as default.
+To avoid mistaking break the orignial data, it will make a copy (e.g., `as_tibble(dt)` or `as.data.table(dt)`) as default.

 If data.table is prefered, just set `ess-view-data-current-backend` to `data.table+magrittr`.
 Call `ess-view-data-set-backend` to change the backends.

-It put a head information at above:
+It will put a head information at above:
 ```r
 # Trace: as_tibble(dt) %>% dplyr::filter(PARAMCD == "ORR", CYCLE == 1)
 # Last:  %>% dplyr::filter(PARAMCD == "ORR", CYCLE == 1)